 About the Western Snowy Plover

-Snowy plovers have natural predators such as falcons, raccoons, coyotes, and owls.
+Snowy plovers have natural predators such as falcons, owls, raccoons, and coyotes.
 There are also predators that humans have introduced or whose populations they have helped to increase, including crows and ravens, red fox, and domestic dogs.
-Humans can be thought of as predators too, because people drive vehicles, ride bikes, fly kites and bring their dogs to beaches where the western snowy plover lives and breeds.
+Humans can be thought of as predators too, because people drive vehicles, ride bikes, fly kites, and bring their dogs to beaches where the western snowy plover lives and breeds.
 All of these activities can frighten or harm plovers during their breeding season.

 Energy is very important to this small bird.
 Every time humans, dogs, or other predators cause the birds to take flight or run away, they lose precious energy that is needed to maintain their nests.
 Often, when a Plover parent is disturbed, it will abandon its nest, which increases the chance of a predator finding the eggs, sand blowing over and covering the nest, or the eggs getting cold.
 This can decrease the number of chicks that hatch in a particular year.
 Did you know that a kite flying overhead looks like a predator to a plover?
 A kite over a nesting area can keep an adult off the nest for long periods of time.